geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 Yeah, I found that.

 ##### **Hooved** [[00:21:00](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1260)]
 Okay, so it would just help to know like the value even if I just do stable diffusion.
 And it doesn't get on ML Perth.
-Like it's just is the value just having another example of training in tiny grad.
+Like it's just is the value just having another example of training in tinygrad.
 Just so I understand like the motivation.

 ##### **Chenyu** [[00:21:17](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=1277)]
 I mean, I would imagine whatever you put in changing to flux.
 It's fairly straightforward.
 So it's more of a first example to train a diffusion model.
 And given given that ML Perth is the best.
 We have in terms of the rule and like the vigorous of the like how fast you can train.
 I think that's reasonable.